nghianguyen7171/NEU_Class_Manager/README.md

    NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key
    ```

+4. Set up the Supabase database:
+   - Run the SQL script in `supabase_setup.sql` in your Supabase SQL Editor
+   - This creates the `exam_responses` table for storing exam submissions
+   - Enable RLS policies as needed

-4. Start the development server:
+5. Start the development server:
    ```bash
    npm run dev
    ```

-5. Open [http://localhost:3000](http://localhost:3000) in your browser
+6. Open [http://localhost:3000](http://localhost:3000) in your browser

 ## Deployment on Vercel